 - inability to taste or smell

 If you have COVID-19, talk with your doctor before starting breathing exercises.
-If you have shortness of breath while resting, an irregular heartbeat, or chest pain, you may worsen your symptoms by exercising.
+If you have shortness of breath while resting, an irregular heartbeat, or chest pain, exercising may worsen your symptoms.

 In addition to pursed lip breathing, other breathing exercises may also help while recuperating from COVID-19.
 An

-COVID-19 long-haulers have chronic COVID.
-If you are a long-hauler, you may continue to have symptoms for weeks or months after infection.
+If you are living with long-haul COVID-19, you may continue to have symptoms for weeks or months after infection.
 These symptoms vary but can include:

 - shortness of breath